 And I hope you have all you've dreamed of...

 By contrast, Whitney's demolition is bloated and bullying.
 No wonder Saddam liked it.
-Yes, yes, an important qualification: Whitney's demolition sounds bloated and bullying, coarse and unfelt ...to my ears, if apparently to no one else's around the planet a quarter-century ago.
+Yes, yes, an important qualification: Whitney's demolition sounds bloated and bullying, coarse and unfelt ...to my ears, if apparently to no one else's around the planet thirty years ago.
 But, with hindsight, I think it's not unfair to conclude that Dolly understood love better than Whitney.
 The Bodyguard was supposed to mark the next phase of a superstar's superstardom.
 It didn't quite work out like that.
 Whitney Houston died before her time, and more to the point, from the perspective of her mentor, Clive Davis, before his time — the glittering Saturday-night pre–Grammy Awards bash thrown by the music mogul that's become an annual triple-A-list event for what's left of the pop biz.
 Six Grammy seasons ago, the fallen diva apparently drowned in her bath on the fourth floor of the Beverly Hilton a couple of hours before guests were due to arrive at the hotel for Mr. Davis's party.
 What to do?